St Leonards Pier: Lannon Brothers

 To accommodate tourists, well known bands were hired, a bridge congress was held and wrestling was staged.
 The pier hosted Chipperfields Wonder Zoo in 1935, which claimed to be ‘the greatest collection of wild and rare animals, birds and reptiles ever seen on the South Coast’.

 The Lannon Brothers tried to sell the pier in late 1938 at an auction in London.
 The highest bid was £34,750, which was below the reserve price.

-44,000 people visited the pier over the 1939 August Bank Holiday, just before the outbreak of WW2.
+44,000 people visited the pier over the 1939 August Bank Holiday, just before the outbreak of World War II.

 WW2

 The pier was requisition by the military in September 1939 and the centre section removed to prevent its use in the case of an enemy invasion.

 The structure suffered damage during a bombing raid in October 1940, and was further damaged by a gale in February 1943.
 Further damage was caused by a fire in March 1944.
-Canadian soldiers were blamed after it was rumoured that one of the soldiers has lit a flare which had drifted onto the pier.
+Canadian soldiers were blamed after it was rumoured that one of the soldiers had lit a flare which drifted onto the pier.